Green Butte L.O.

 Trip Report.

 My partner and I decided to make a quick one-night trip down to the Deschutes National Forest area for the weekend.
-We wanted to try and see Henkle Butte, Trout Creek Butte, and Lava Butte lookouts.
-Trout Creek Butte L.O. is an easy drive outside of Sisters.
-To get there you will take the Mackenzie HWY-242 to signed NF-15.
-NF-15 starts out paved and eventually turns to well-maintained gravel.
-After 5 miles it will fork to become NF-1524 and NF-1522.
-You will keep right to stay on NF-1524.
+We wanted to try and see Henkle Butte (post), Trout Creek Butte, and Lava Butte (post) lookouts.
+Trout Creek Butte L.O. is an easy drive just outside of Sisters.
+We took the Mackenzie HWY-242 to signed NF-15 to get there.
+The NF-15 road starts out paved and eventually turns into well-maintained gravel.
+After 5 miles it forks to become NF-1524 and NF-1522.
+We kept right to stay on NF-1524.
 Eventually it will fork again with NF-1524 continuing to the left and NF-1018 to the right.
-You will stay right at this junction as well.
-Continue on NF-1018 until you find spur NF-800 on the right.
-It is a pretty notable road since it is still red rock instead of fresh gravel.
-FS-800 will take you the remaining way to the summit.
+We stayed right at this junction as well.
+We continued on NF-1018 until we reached the NF-800 spur on the right.
+It was a pretty distinct road since it is made up of red rock instead of fresh gravel.
+NF-800 will take you the remaining way to the summit.
 All roads were in decent condition and are manageable in a passenger vehicle.
-There are a few bumps on NF-800 but you’ll make it with caution.
-We decided not to drive to the summit and parked in a pull out near the old gate.
+There are a few bumps on NF-800 but you’ll make it with caution to at least the gate.
+We decided not to drive to the summit and parked in a pull out before the old gate.
 The gate is still there but no longer blocks the road.
-It’s about a 1/2 mile to the summit from this point in the road.
-Walking up the road to the summit, we became worried that the tower might have fallen or already been removed.
-The area was burned in the 2017 Milli Fire but there are still a lot of tall trees on the summit obscuring the view.
+It’s about a 1/2 mile walk to the summit from this point in the road.
+As we were walking up the road to the summit, we became worried that the tower might have fallen or already been removed.
+The area was burned over in the 2017 Milli Fire but there are still a lot of tall trees on the summit obscuring the view.
 We weren’t able to see the tower until we were almost to the base of it.
 It was like playing Where’s Waldo? with a lookout.
 Scroll down if you want to try and spot it in my pictures.
 The first three levels of stairs are removed due to safety concerns and to help deter vandalism.
 The tower is in terrible condition.
 The cab on top is missing its floor, window glass, and part of the roof.
 Although there is not much of a view from the summit, the views from the road before the summit are worth the stop alone.
 We drove back down NF-800 to the junction with NF-1018.
 Instead of heading back out the way we came, we turned to take NF-1018 in the other direction.
 If you stay on NF-1018, it will eventually take you all the way back to HWY-242.
-But it will pass Whispering Pine C.G. beforehand.
-We were running out of day light so we decided to camp there for the night.
+We were running out of day light so we decided to camp at the Whispering Pine C.G. for the night.

 History.